MoonTao1/S2SDA/README.md

 >The architecture of our model.
 The encoder adopts a dual-branch architecture.
 Cross-modal fusion is then performed to integrate the two.
 The unlabeled target data does not go through the decoder.

-✨ Contributions
+## ✨ Contributions

-Pixel-level Prompt-Induced Normalization (PPIN).
+- **[PPIN] Pixel-level Prompt-Induced Normalization**
-We propose PPIN, a pixel-level prompt-induced normalization module that integrates prompt-driven global weather priors with saliency-guided refinement, generating residual style offsets for spatially adaptive feature modulation.
-This design enables effective zero-shot cross-weather adaptation without requiring target-domain annotations.
+  A pixel-level prompt-induced normalization module that integrates prompt-driven global weather priors with saliency-guided refinement to generate residual style offsets, enabling spatially adaptive feature modulation for zero-shot cross-weather adaptation.

-Mask-Guided Backbone Modulation.
+- **[Mask-Guided] Backbone Modulation and Fusion**
-We introduce a mask-guided modulation strategy that leverages saliency masks to steer early feature extraction toward weather-sensitive structural regions.
-A subsequent Mask-Guidance Fusion Module further consolidates guided representations, significantly improving structural consistency and reconstruction quality under adverse weather conditions.
+  A mask-guided modulation strategy where saliency masks steer early feature extraction toward weather-sensitive structural regions.
+The proposed Mask-Guidance Fusion Module further consolidates guided features, improving structural consistency under adverse weather.

-Cross-weather Benchmarking and Evaluation.
+- **[Benchmark] Cross-weather Evaluation Protocol**
-We reorganize multiple public driving datasets according to fine-grained weather conditions and conduct extensive cross-weather evaluations.
-Experimental results demonstrate that S2SDA consistently outperforms existing methods across diverse adverse-weather scenarios.
+  We reorganize multiple public driving datasets according to fine-grained weather conditions and conduct extensive cross-weather evaluations, where **S2SDA consistently outperforms existing methods**.

 ## 💻 Dataset